S2E/s2e-old/docs/Tools/DebugInfo.rst

 Most of the tools can print debug information (e.g., module names, relative program counters, line numbers, etc.) whenever it is available.
 Debug information can come from different sources: the execution trace itself, the binary (through the BFD library), or from custom text files.
+You need to use the ``-moddir`` command line option to specify the path to the directory that contains the binary modules with debug information, or text files.
+You can use ``-moddir`` multiple times if you have multiple directories.

 The execution trace contains entries specifying what, where, and when modules are loaded or unloaded.
 The ``ModuleTracer`` plugin records this information whenever an ``Interceptor`` plugin detects module